 Before initiating treatment, a careful physical examination, including blood pressure measurements (on at least two occasions) and two creatinine levels to estimate baseline should be performed.
 Blood pressure and serum creatinine should be evaluated every 2 weeks during the initial 3 months and then monthly if the patient is stable.
-It is advisable to monitor serum creatinine and blood pressure always after an increase of the dose of nonsteroidal anti-inflammatory drugs and after initiation of new nonsteroidal anti-inflammatory drug therapy during Neoral® treatment.
-If co-administered with methotrexate, CBC and liver function tests are recommended to be monitored monthly.
-(See also PRECAUTIONS, General, Hypertension)
+It is advisable to monitor serum creatinine and blood pressure always after an increase of the dose of nonsteroidal anti-inflammatory drugs (NSAIDs) and after initiation of new NSAID therapy during Neoral treatment.
+If coadministered with methotrexate, CBC and liver function tests are recommended to be monitored monthly (see also PRECAUTIONS, General, Hypertension).

-In patients who are receiving cyclosporine, the dose of Neoral® should be decreased by 25%-50% if hypertension occurs.
-If hypertension persists, the dose of Neoral® should be further reduced or blood pressure should be controlled with antihypertensive agents.
+In patients who are receiving cyclosporine, the dose of Neoral should be decreased by 25% to 50% if hypertension occurs.
+If hypertension persists, the dose of Neoral should be further reduced or blood pressure should be controlled with antihypertensive agents.
 In most cases, blood pressure has returned to baseline when cyclosporine was discontinued.

 Baseline laboratories should include serum creatinine (on two occasions), BUN, CBC, serum magnesium, potassium, uric acid, and lipids.

 Serum creatinine and BUN should be evaluated every 2 weeks during the initial 3 months of therapy and then monthly if the patient is stable.
 If the serum creatinine is greater than or equal to 25% above the patient’s pretreatment level, serum creatinine should be repeated within two weeks.
-If the change in serum creatinine remains greater than or equal to 25% above baseline, Neoral® should be reduced by 25%-50%.
-If at any time the serum creatinine increases by greater than or equal to 50% above pretreatment level, Neoral® should be reduced by 25%-50%.
-Neoral® should be discontinued if reversibility (within 25% of baseline) of serum creatinine is not achievable after two dosage modifications.
-It is advisable to monitor serum creatinine after an increase of the dose of nonsteroidal anti-inflammatory drug and after initiation of new nonsteroidal anti-inflammatory therapy during Neoral® treatment.
+If the change in serum creatinine remains greater than or equal to 25% above baseline, Neoral should be reduced by 25% to 50%.
+If at any time the serum creatinine increases by greater than or equal to 50% above pretreatment level, Neoral should be reduced by 25% to 50%.
+Neoral should be discontinued if reversibility (within 25% of baseline) of serum creatinine is not achievable after two dosage modifications.
+It is advisable to monitor serum creatinine after an increase of the dose of nonsteroidal anti-inflammatory drug and after initiation of new nonsteroidal anti-inflammatory therapy during Neoral treatment.

 Blood pressure should be evaluated every 2 weeks during the initial 3 months of therapy and then monthly if the patient is stable, or more frequently when dosage adjustments are made.
-Patients without a history of previous hypertension before initiation of treatment with Neoral®, should have the drug reduced by 25%-50% if found to have sustained hypertension.
-If the patient continues to be hypertensive despite multiple reductions of Neoral®, then Neoral® should be discontinued.
-For patients with treated hypertension, before the initiation of Neoral® therapy, their medication should be adjusted to control hypertension while on Neoral®.
-Neoral® should be discontinued if a change in hypertension management is not effective or tolerable.
+Patients without a history of previous hypertension before initiation of treatment with Neoral, should have the drug reduced by 25% to 50% if found to have sustained hypertension.
+If the patient continues to be hypertensive despite multiple reductions of Neoral, then Neoral should be discontinued.
+For patients with treated hypertension, before the initiation of Neoral therapy, their medication should be adjusted to control hypertension while on Neoral.
+Neoral should be discontinued if a change in hypertension management is not effective or tolerable.

 CBC, uric acid, potassium, lipids, and magnesium should also be monitored every 2 weeks for the first 3 months of therapy, and then monthly if the patient is stable or more frequently when dosage adjustments are made.
-Neoral® dosage should be reduced by 25%-50% for any abnormality of clinical concern.
+Neoral dosage should be reduced by 25% to 50% for any abnormality of clinical concern.